pytorch/torchtune/docs/source/examples/e2e_flow.rst

 We've fine-tuned a model.
 But how well does this model really do?
 Let's run some Evaluations!

+torchtune integrates with
-Instead of re-inventing the wheel on Evals, TorchTune integrates with `EleutherAI's evaluation harness <https://github.com/EleutherAI/lm-evaluation-harness>`_.
+`EleutherAI's evaluation harness <https://github.com/EleutherAI/lm-evaluation-harness>`_.
 An example of this is available through the ``eleuther_eval`` recipe.
-In this tutorial, we're going to directly use this recipe by modifying it's associated config ``eleuther_evaluation.yaml``.
+In this tutorial, we're going to directly use this recipe by modifying its associated config ``eleuther_evaluation.yaml``.

 Since we plan to update all of the checkpoint files to point to our fine-tuned checkpoints, let's first copy over the config to our local working directory so we can make changes.
 This